Alabama OC Kiffin leaving before national title game

 TUSCALOOSA, Ala.
-(AP) — Lane Kiffin isn’t sticking around to run Alabama’s offense in the national championship game.
+(AP) — Lane Kiffin isn’t sticking around to run Alabama’s offense in the national championship game, bringing an end to a successful but sometimes tense three-year pairing with Crimson Tide coach Nick Saban.

-Crimson Tide coach Nick Saban said Monday that Kiffin will leave to focus on his new job as Florida Atlantic’s head coach.
+Saban said Monday that Kiffin will leave to focus on his new job as Florida Atlantic’s head coach.
 Incoming offensive coordinator Steve Sarkisian will replace him for the Jan.
 9 game against Clemson in Tampa, Florida.

-Saban says he and Kiffin spoke following the semifinal game against Washington.
-He said with the time demands of handling both jobs, “we recognized that it is best for our players, and for Lane, that we allow him to turn his full attention to his new head coaching role at FAU.”
+Kiffin and Saban said they made the decision after meetings following the Peach Bowl win over Washington.

-Kiffin says it “was a very difficult decision, but it’s a decision made in the best interests of the program.”
+“We appreciate all that Lane has done for our football program over the last three years,” Saban said.
+“We sat down following the Washington game and talked about the time demands of managing both jobs, and we recognized that it is best for our players, and for Lane, that we allow him to turn his full attention to his new head coaching role at FAU.

 Most Read Stories